videlec/aims-python-rwanda-2016/README.md

 Week 1
 ------

-To start the Jupyter notebook:

-- open a terminal
-- run the command `jupyter notebook`

-To stop the Jupyter notebook

-- for each open worksheet, go to the menu and do "File -> Save and Checkpoint" (in order to save your work) and then "File -> Close and Halt"
-- go in the terminal where you launched the notebook and press `Ctrl-C` right after you need to press `y` and `Enter` (you have 5 seconds to do this second step)

-For the first week we work with prewritten worksheets.
-For each of them you need to save the worksheet on your computer (right click on the link, then "Save link as").
+The program of the week consists in 4 worksheets and an assignment.
+To download the documents right click on each link below and chose "Sage link as".

 - [Jupyter worksheet 1](https://raw.githubusercontent.com/videlec/aims-python-rwanda-2016/master/worksheets/worksheet1.ipynb) basic Python and plotting ([view it online (read-only version)](http://nbviewer.jupyter.org/github/videlec/aims-python-rwanda-2016/blob/master/worksheets/worksheet1.ipynb))
-- [Old Jupyter worksheet 2](https://raw.githubusercontent.com/videlec/aims-python-rwanda-2016/master/worksheets/worksheet2.ipynb) This worksheet is now splitted into two parts:
+- The second worksheet has been split into two parts
     - [Jupyter worksheet 2.1](https://raw.githubusercontent.com/videlec/aims-python-rwanda-2016/master/worksheets/worksheet2.1.ipynb) lists and for loops ([view it online](http://nbviewer.jupyter.org/github/videlec/aims-python-rwanda-2016/blob/master/worksheets/worksheet2.1.ipynb))
     - [Jupyter worksheet 2.2](https://raw.githubusercontent.com/videlec/aims-python-rwanda-2016/master/worksheets/worksheet2.2.ipynb) conditionals ([view it online](http://nbviewer.jupyter.org/github/videlec/aims-python-rwanda-2016/blob/master/worksheets/worksheet2.2.ipynb))
+  (you can still access the [Old Jupyter worksheet 2](https://raw.githubusercontent.com/videlec/aims-python-rwanda-2016/master/worksheets/worksheet2.ipynb))
 - [Jupyter worksheet 3](https://raw.githubusercontent.com/videlec/aims-python-rwanda-2016/master/worksheets/worksheet3.ipynb) functions ([view it online](http://nbviewer.jupyter.org/github/videlec/aims-python-rwanda-2016/blob/master/worksheets/worksheet3.ipynb))

-The subject of the assignment is [arith.pdf](https://github.com/videlec/aims-python-rwanda-2016/raw/master/assignment/arith.pdf).
-You should program all functions inside a single Jupyter worksheet.
-To submit your assignment, go to the Jupyter menu and download the worksheet in ipynb format ("File -> Download as -> Notebook (.ipynb)").
+The subject of the assignment is [arith.pdf](https://github.com/videlec/aims-python-rwanda-2016/raw/master/assignment/arith.pdf) and you can use the following [template worksheet](https://raw.githubusercontent.com/videlec/aims-python-rwanda-2016/master/assignment/arith.ipynb).
+To submit your assignment go to the Jupyter menu and download the worksheet in ipynb format ("File -> Download as -> Notebook (.ipynb)").
 Then send this file by mail to the tutors.
+Do not forget to include your name on the worksheet!

 Week 2 (subject to changes)
 ---------------------------